blackbaud/sky-api-docs/content/support/changelog/constituent/index.md

 ### Announcement: Breaking Changes for [Constituent]({{ stache.config.portal_endpoints_constituent }}) API

-We implemented new operation ID values in the OpenApi (fka Swagger) definitions for the Constituent API.
-Note that any existing code that has been deployed will continue to function with no problems, since we have not changed any routes or parameters.
-If you make use of client-side generated code and want to regenerate your client wrapper, you’ll need to fix any compile-time errors in your code stemming from new operation ID values.
+We implemented new operation ID values in the OpenApi (fka Swagger) definitions for all endpoints in the Constituent API.
+Note that any existing code relying on these endpoints will continue to function, since all routes and parameters are unchanged.
+However, if you make use of client-side generated code and want to regenerate your client wrapper, compile-time errors in your code stemming from new operation ID values will arise and need to be addressed.

 ## 2018-05-25